chipzx92/DataEngineeringI320/docs/presentations/modeling/01_has_many/index.md

 On the other hand, we could easily imagine a situation where each object was described with more than one color ("The highlighter is green and black"), so that the relationship was two-way: a single color could have many objects, but each object could have many colors.
 In that situation we might say that we had a "many-to-many" relationship between objects and colors.

-# One-to-many
+First we will do examples with only one-to-many, then we will introduce many-to-many.

+# The four parts of our database designs

-We use `has_many / belongs_to` to model "one to many" relationships.
-The following picture shows a data model for Object, Function, and Color that uses two elements:
+The following picture shows a data model for Object, Function, and Color that uses four elements:

+1. Concrete examples of data (in words and and informal lines/string sketch)
 1. A diagram with boxes and lines ("Conceptual ER diagram")
 2. A diagram that includes foreign_keys ("Physical ER diagram")
-3. A sketch of relational tables with examples (bottom of the page with concrete data "pen", "green" etc.)
+3. A sketch of relational tables with examples ("Table Sketch")

 ![](images/ObjectFunctionColor_full.png)